ObelusFamily/Anythink-Market-coi3f81b/readme.md

 ## First setup

 To setup the repo first you need to setup the codespace following this link https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=561449592.
 In the codespace terminal type the command `docker-compose up`.
 Click on the browser links that appear in the terminal starting with the public backend to make sure the sever is working then the public frontend.
-You can also link the cloudspace directly to vscode if you prefer.
-Help
+You can also link the cloudspace directly to vscode if you would like.